syncfusion-content/javascript-docs/js/Grid/Filter.md

 2. Menu
 3. Excel

-And also four types of filter menu is available in all filter type, they are
+And also four types of filter menu is available in all filter types, they are

 1. String
 2. Numeric